13: Vacuity

 N reached out a hand, but V stepped back.
 Another step, and she’d be past broken railing with no where to stand.

 “But we aren’t standing still,” he pleaded.
 “We were getting closer!
 I thought… I was helping.”
-He held his hand out still, but it had to falter sooner or later.
+He was holding his hand out still, but it had to falter sooner or later.

 “Ha.
 I thought so too.”
 V shook her head.
 “No, there’s no saving me.”